-- resource: a flask\restful.Resource class or subclass - url: a url route to match for the resource, standard flask routing rules apply.
-Any url variables will be passed to the resource method as args. (str)

-• alternate\urls: an iterable of url routes to match for the

-resource, standard flask routing rules apply.
+- resource: a flask_restful.Resource class or subclass - url: a url route to match for the resource, standard flask routing rules apply.
+Any url variables will be passed to the resource method as args. (str) - alternate_urls: an iterable of url routes to match for the resource, standard flask routing rules apply.
 These rules are in addition (for API compat) to the primary url.
-Any url variables will be passed to the resource method as args. (iterable)

-• json\home\data: JsonHomeData populated with relevant

-info for populated JSON Home Documents or None.

-• kwargs: a dict of optional value(s) that can further modify the handling of the routing.

-- endpoint: endpoint name (defaults to

-Resource.\\name\\.lower() Can be used to reference this route in fields.Url fields (str)

-- resource\class\args: args to be forwarded to the

-constructor of the resource. (tuple)

-- resource\class\kwargs: kwargs to be forwarded to the

-constructor of the resource. (dict)
+Any url variables will be passed to the resource method as args. (iterable) - json_home_data: JsonHomeData populated with relevant info for populated JSON Home Documents or None. - kwargs: a dict of optional value(s) that can further modify the handling of the routing. - endpoint: endpoint name (defaults to Resource.name.lower() be used to reference this route in fields.Url fields (str) - resource_class_args: args to be forwarded to the constructor of the resource. (tuple) - resource_class_kwargs: kwargs to be forwarded to the constructor of the resource. (dict)

 Additional keyword arguments not specified above will be passed as-is to flask.
-Flask.add\url\rule().
+Flask.add_url_rule().

-property resources: List[Type[ResourceBase]]
+property resources

-class keystone.server.flask.common.JsonHomeData(rel, status, path\vars)

-Bases: tuple

-path\vars

-rel

-status

-class keystone.server.flask.common.ResourceBase
+keystone.server.flask.common.JsonHomeData alias of keystone.server.flask.common.json_home_data class keystone.server.flask.common.ResourceBase api_prefix = ''

-Bases: Resource
+Bases: flask_restful.Resource